Fairfax Sex Crimes Lawyer

 By: Randall Sousa

 Violations of Virginia sex crime laws are aggressively prosecuted.
-If you are facing charges for prostitution, solicitation, or procuring money from the earnings of a prostitute (pimping), contact a Fairfax sex crime lawyer today for a free consultation.
-If you have been charged with any of the crimes mentioned on this page, you can visit the pages listed directly below for further information.
+If you are facing charges for prostitution, solicitation, or procuring money from the earnings of a prostitute (pimping), contact a Fairfax sex crimes lawyer today for a free consultation.

 Prostitution and Solicitation (Virginia Code § 18.2-346)